Xe/Tetra/README.md

 # Tetra
 --
-Command Tetra is an extended services package for TS6 IRC daemons with Lua and Moonscript support.
+Tetra is an extended services package for TS6 IRC daemons with Lua and Moonscript support.

 Tetra is more of a functional experiment than a services package right now.
 It still needs many things to be production ready, but here is what it has so far:

 - Yaml API